kyverno/website/content/en/docs/Writing policies/mutate.md

             value: {"ship.properties": "{\"type\": \"starship\", \"owner\": \"utany.corp\"}"}
 ```

-Here is the example of a patch that removes a label from the secret:
+This is an example of a patch that removes a label from a Secret:

 ```yaml
 apiVersion: kyverno.io/v1